-A monster was born in that evening fog, a monster that ate elves and humans and bears and anything that fell into its path.
+In that fog, the young Wolfram died – only to return as so a monster that ate anything that fell into its path.

-The wretched creature was demented.
-She was already deeply entrenched in her own circle of damnation.
+The wretched creature had become demented long ago, fixated on the quest to attain a human form.
 Slowly, inevitably, the pain she inflicted upon him twisted him more and more — into a black thing consumed by sorrow and emptiness.
-She laughed ecstatically when she unleashed him, savoring the screams of the River elves he tracked and killed.
-She would praise him before she feasted on the bodies of the two-legged types she hated so much –their bodies torn apart by his jaws.
+She laughed ecstatically whenever she unleashed him, savoring the screams of the River elves he tracked and tore apart with his jaws.
+She would praise him as she feasted on the bodies of the two-legged types she hated so much and walked freely on the earth.

 Then came Hastings.

-Today in the present day, he faced that darkness the unlocked magic had unleashed.
-He recalled himself as a four-legged monster, a large black wolf that grew larger with each life he took.
+Today in the present day, that inner darkness had been laid bare by the unlocked magic.
+Wolfram stared into the strange fog and recalled himself as a four-legged monster, a large black wolf that grew larger with each life he took.

-As he faced the darkness, a small piece of the story fell into place and he saw fully what did happen.
+As he faced the darkness, that missing piece of the story fell into place and he saw what did happen.
 He understood how he came to be home.

-In this memory, they fought him.
+In this memory, in his past, these measly things fought him.
 No, they fought him because they were fighting for him.

 Her magic stung him, filling his entire being with pain, until she died.
 Until he died.